 5. Enforcement of intellectual property rights

 IP rights - including patents, trademarks, copyright and industrial designs - are generally enforced through proceedings brought before the Federal Court of Canada.
 While the provincial courts have concurrent jurisdiction for enforcement of IP rights, the country-wide jurisdiction of the Federal Court gives it the ability to grant an injunction throughout Canada in a single proceeding.
 The Federal Court can also direct the Canadian Intellectual Property Office to expunge registered patents, copyrights, trademarks and industrial designs.
 Over 95 per cent of all IP cases are brought to the Federal Court.

-The only exception is where the IP right relates to trade secret law or the enforcement of a contract, which, as matters of property and civil rights, can be enforced only in the provincial courts.
-For passing off matters, while only the provincial courts can enforce the common law right, the Federal Court has jurisdiction under Section 7 of the Trademarks Act to hear essentially the same action.
+The only exceptions are where the dispute relates to trade secret law or the enforcement of a contract, which, as matters of property and civil rights, can only be enforced in the provincial courts.
+For passing off matters, while only the provincial courts can enforce the common law right, the Federal Court has jurisdiction under Section 7 of the Trademarks Act to hear essentially the same complaint.

-The Federal Court of Canada consists of approximately 45 trial court judges and prothonotaries who can sit anywhere in Canada.
-While the Federal Court has its headquarters in Ottawa, it is essentially a circuit court, with judges travelling throughout the country to hear cases.
+The Federal Court of Canada consists of approximately 50 trial court judges and prothonotaries who can sit anywhere in Canada.
+While the Federal Court has its headquarters in Ottawa, it is essentially a circuit court, with judges and prothonotaries travelling throughout the country to hear cases.
 Any member of any bar of Canada can appear in the Federal Court, regardless of the province in which the court is sitting.
 A successful plaintiff is generally entitled to its damages and a permanent injunction - assuming the right has not expired - and some of its legal expenses.
-Depending on the IP right, the successful plaintiff may also elect to appropriate the infringer's profits in addition or instead of damages.
+Depending on the IP to right, the successful plaintiff may request that they receive the infringer's profits in addition or instead of damages.

-While Canadian courts may grant interlocutory injunctions, they are rarely granted in patent, copyright and design matters, and only occasionally granted in trademarks.
+While Canadian courts may grant interlocutory injunctions, they are difficult to obtain.
 Proving irreparable harm - i.e., harm that is not compensable in damages or is not quantifiable - is key to obtaining an interlocutory injunction.

 a.
 Patent enforcement